-And, that’s also why I listen or read Red Pill sparingly.
-This is just my personal view, but I think our Red Pill brothers leave the masculine and visit the feminine too frequently for my tastes.
-Solipsism, the view that the self is all that can be known to exist, and which I agree is very much a feminine energy trait, is often a overriding feature in Red Pill discussions.
+It’s why I listen or read or even tolerate Red Pill sparingly.
+This is just my personal view, but I think our Red Pill brothers leave the masculine and visit the feminine too frequently for my tastes as they obsess about women’s “feral nature” among other things.
+Solipsism, the view that the self is all that can be known to exist, and which I agree is very much a feminine energy trait, is often an overriding feature in Red Pill discussions.

 It says, “I think it therefore it is.”
 It’s the incredible ability of the overthinking woman to believe her own bullshit.
-Men need watch for that in themselves occasionally, especially if they are gathered around having coffee discussing the opposite sex—which is typically something women do, not something men do at this level.
+Men need watch for that in themselves occasionally, especially if they are gathered around drinking coffee discussing the opposite sex on a YouTube channel for money.
+The coffee date is typically something women do, not something men do at any level.

 That’s not to say there isn’t some truth to Red Pill.
 And, to many guys it’s a Godsend of information.
 In the context, Blue Pill is real, and every man needs that wake-up call.
 It’s easy for a man to go into relationships with blinders on, with family of origin programming and unmet needs dictating his expectations.

-In the end, I knew if I stayed it would kill me, and leaving made me feel like dying.
+In the end, I knew if I stayed it would kill me, while leaving made me feel like dying.

-Some days I’d have flashes of crashing my van at top speed in a train overpass or just letting it fly off a bridge as my thoughts turned to self-harm in frustration and despair.
-Oft I’d have to take a knee and just recover for a moment from the pain I was carrying.
+Some days back then, I’d have flashes of crashing my van at top speed in a train overpass or just letting it fly off a bridge as my thoughts turned to self-harm in frustration and despair.
+Oft I’d have to take a knee to recover for a moment from the pain I was carrying.

 That’s when one of our managers mentioned he listened to Tom Leykis’ radio show every day.
 I began to do the same.
 It exposed a whole other side of women my blinders prevented me from seeing.
 I don’t need to thank Tom for his show, I’m sure he was paid well.
 Blow Me Up Tom made a difference in my life.